OrchardCMS/OrchardCore/src/docs/reference/modules/Elasticsearch/README.md

 }
 ```

+!!! note
+    When `CloudConnectionPool` connection type is used, `CertificateFingerprint` is not needed.

-The connection types documentation and examples can be found at this url :
+The connection types documentation and examples can be found at this url:

 https://www.elastic.co/guide/en/elasticsearch/client/net-api/current/connection-pooling.html